kramse/kea-it-sikkerhed/incident-response/intro-incident-response.md

 This course uses a few books and a number of supporting resources.

 Primary literature:
-* _Intelligence-Driven Incident Response_,
+* _Intelligence-Driven Incident Response_ (IDIR),
-Scott Roberts, Rebekah Brown, ISBN: 9781491934944 - short IDIR
+Scott Roberts, Rebekah Brown, ISBN: 9781491934944
-* _Forensics Discovery_, Dan Farmer, Wietse Venema 2004, Addison-Wesley 240 pages.
+* _Forensics Discovery_ (FD), Dan Farmer, Wietse Venema 2004, Addison-Wesley 240 pages.
 This book is currently available for ”free” via: http://fish2.com/security/ but recommend buying it.
-Referenced below as FD
 * _Computer Security Incident Handling Guide_, NIST SP 800-61 Rev. 2, August 2012
 https://doi.org/10.6028/NIST.SP.800-61r2

 It is recommended to get these books.
 Note: we won't read all chapters and pages.

-Supporting literature - optional to buy, but recommended:

-* Linux Basics for Hackers Getting Started with Networking, Scripting, and Security in Kali by OccupyTheWeb, December 2018, 248 pp. ISBN-13: 978-1-59327-855-7 - shortened LBfH

 Also the course will use internet links and pages.